Management of Nausea and Vomiting

 Poor control of emesis with past courses of chemotherapy predisposes a patient to unsatisfactory antiemetic results with any subsequent treatment, regardless of the emetic stimulus or antiemetic employed.
 Both delayed and conditioned anticipatory emesis are more likely to occur in such patients, and there is likely to be greater difficulty in controlling acute emesis.

 Emesis is easier to control in patients with a history of chronic, high alcohol intake (> 100 g/day of alcohol [approximately five alcohol units, or drinks]).
 In a prospective evaluation of 52 patients receiving high-dose cisplatin and an effective combination antiemetic regimen, 93% of those with a history of high alcohol intake had no emesis, as opposed to 61% of those without such a history.
 This difference in emesis control is independent of the patient's current alcohol intake.

 Most trials have found that it is easier to control emesis in older patients than in younger ones.
 Younger patients have a predilection for developing acute dystonic reactions when dopamine-blocking antiemetics are administered (see section on "Antiemetic agents for high–emetic-risk chemotherapy").
 Younger patients also have a greater tendency to develop anticipatory emesis than do older patients.

 It is more difficult to control emesis in women than in men given the same chemotherapy and antiemetic regimen.

 Motion Sickness/Morning Sickness

-Patients with a history of motion sickness or morning sickness are more likely to develop chemotherapy-induced nausea and vomiting than are those without such a history.
+Patients with a history of motion sickness or morning sickness are more likely to develop CINV than are those without such a history.